A proof system for graph (non)-isomorphism verification

 \subsection{Target cell selector \texorpdfstring{$\bar{T}$}{}}

-We assume that the target cell $\bar{T}(G,\pi_0,\nu)$ that corresponds to the node $\nu$ of the search tree is the first non-singleton cell of the coloring $\bar{R}(G,\pi_0,\nu)$, if such a cell exists, or the empty set, otherwise.
+We assume that the target cell $\bar{T}(G,\pi_0,\nu)$ that corresponds to the node $\nu$ of the search tree is the first non-singleton cell of the coloring $\bar{R}(G,\pi_0,\nu)$ if such a cell exists, or the empty set, otherwise (this only happens in leaves).
 It trivially satisfies the axioms T1 and T2, while the following lemma states that the target cell chosen this way is label invariant, and therefore satisfies the axiom T3.

 \begin{lem} For each $\sigma \in S_n$ it holds $\bar{T}(G^\sigma, \pi_0^\sigma, \nu^\sigma) = \bar{T}(G,\pi_0,\nu)^\sigma$. \end{lem}